makamys/CoreTweaks/README.md

 # CoreTweaks

-A Minecraft 1.7.10 coremod that contains various bug fixes, tweaks, optimizations (mainly to startup time) and performance diagnostics.
+A Minecraft 1.7.10 coremod that contains various bug fixes, tweaks and optimizations (mainly to startup time).

 ## Features
 * [VanillaFix](https://www.curseforge.com/minecraft/mc-mods/vanillafix)-like crash handling
-* A class transformer cache that speeds up startup (one that's safer than [FastStart](https://github.com/makamys/FastStart)'s - FastStart's version is also included as an alternative)
+* A class transformer cache that speeds up startup
-* A startup profiler that logs how long each part of startup took
 * Many small fixes - check the [Config](https://github.com/makamys/CoreTweaks/wiki/Config) page on the wiki for the full list.

 ## Incompatibilities